 Ear aches, runny noses, coughing, tummy troubles….they’re no fun, especially when kids are involved.
 Today I’m talking about the fun stuff that comes along with parenthood; when kids get sick.
-Recently my little guy had an earache that left him feeling miserable.
+Recently my little guy had a cold that left him feeling miserable.
 Hence the “fun” photo below.
 Yep #SickJustGotReal.
 Wondering what to do when kids get sick?
 Check out these tips below!

 What to do When Kids Get Sick

 This post has been sponsored by Pfizer Consumer Healthcare and 20th Century Fox.
 All thoughts and reviews are my own.

 - Make them feel comfortable.
 As parents we can feel helpless, but our little ones are even more so.
 Comfort them with hugs, they’re favorite blanket or plush toy, and a comfortable, quiet place to lie down.